in2code-de/powermail/Documentation/Introduction/Index.rst

-- For Developers: Powermail is a very flexible extension, which also could be extended by your code or extension (hooks, signalslots, TypoScript cObjects and userFuncs, debugoutput, etc...).
+- For Developers: Powermail is a very flexible extension, which also could be extended by your code or extension (hooks, signalslots, own Finishers, own DataProcessors, own Spam-Prevention-Methods, own Validators, TypoScript cObjects and userFuncs, debugoutput, etc...).

 Cut a long story short: With powermail editors are able to create complex mailforms without knowledge of html, php or javascript and that's the main difference